pgillet/pgillet.github.io/content/posts/graalvm_polyglot_intro/index.md

 <!--more-->

-The main argument in favor of GraalVM as a Polyglot Platform, and language interoperability in general, is the reuse of existing code, much like inheritance in object-oriented programming languages whereby a subclass re-uses code in a base class (at least, it was the "silver bullet" announced with the rise of OO languages).
+The main argument in favor of GraalVM as a Polyglot Platform, and cross-language interoperability in general, is the reuse of existing code, much like inheritance in object-oriented programming languages whereby a subclass re-uses code in a base class (at least, it was the "silver bullet" announced with the rise of OO languages).
 Except that here, we get rid of the limits of the programming language and its ecosystem.
+Indeed, a programming language rarely comes alone: a language is often accompanied by standard/core libraries for commonly used algorithms such as sorting algorithms, data structures such as lists, trees, and hash tables, and base mechanisms for input/output.
+These libraries can even be an integral part of certain syntactic constructs of the language.
+For instance, in Java, a string literal is defined as an instance of the `java.lang.String` class: there is no primitive type for a string.
+Afterwards, it depends on the language philosophy: TODO see https://en.wikipedia.org/wiki/Standard_library.
+The more a language is adopted ,  the bigger the set of these libraries.

-Indeed, a programming language never comes alone. siloed environment and a closed world
+siloed environment and a closed world